outofbusiness/adampash.github.io/code/octave.markdown

 brew install fltk
 {% endhighlight %}

+#if the fltk installation fails, download the source from www.fltk.org/software.php and build it with following steps
+./configure CC=clang
+make
+sudo make install

 Last, you need to edit your .octaverc file to get gnuplot to play nicely with Octave.
 So, in your home directory, create a new .octaverc file and paste the following:

 {% highlight bash %}